lowRISC/opentitan/doc/sg/c_cpp_coding_style.md

 As such, they are forbidden in the following contexts:
 - Do not call overloaded functions with a designated initializer: `overloaded({ .foo = 0 })`.
   Instead, disambiguate with syntax like `T var = { .foo = 0 }; overloaded(var);`.
-- Do not use designated initializers in any place where they would be used for type defuction.
+- Do not use designated initializers in any place where they would be used for type deduction.
   This includes `auto`, such as `auto var = { .foo = 0 };`, and a templated argument in a template function.

 It is recommended to only use designated initializers with types which use C-style declarations.